Sensory Processing Disorder

 Can the Sensory Processing Disorder Checklist be used for adults and children?

 Yes, the Sensory Processing Disorder Checklist can be used for individuals of all ages, including children and adults.
-Some checklists may have age-specific items, so choosing the appropriate version for the assessed individual is essential.
+Some checklists may have age-specific items for sensory processing disorder symptoms, so choosing the appropriate version for the assessed individual is essential.

 How often should the Sensory Processing Disorder Checklist be administered?